feathersjs/docs/guides/basics/setup.md

 # Getting ready

-Allright then!
-Let's learn what Feathers is all about and get building on our chat application.
-First, let's have a look what you should already know and what needs to be installed to use Feathers.
+Alright then!
+Let's learn what Feathers is all about!
+First, let's have a look at what we will do in this guide and what you should already know and what needs to be installed to use Feathers.

+## What we will do

+In this guide we will learn about Feathers core concepts of services, hooks and authentication by building a chat application that has a REST API and a website that allows users to sign up, log in (including with GitHub) and send and receive messages in real-time.

 ## Prerequisites